-Points 10-9 8-6 5-3 2-1 Available Accomplished Commendable Developing Needs Improvement Q&A demonstrated consistent thoughtfulness and professional-caliber insight, rooted in The contestants' responses demonstrated thoughtfulness and reflected successful attempts to address most of the material posed to him/her.
-The contestants' responses reflected a broad spectrum of levels of quality from answer to answer.
+Points Available 10-9 8-6 5-3 2-1 Accomplished Commendable Developing Needs Improvement Q&A demonstrated consistent thoughtfulness and professional-caliber insight, rooted in demonstrated thoughtfulness and The contestants' responses reflected a broad spectrum of levels of quality from answer to answer.
 The contestants' responses may reflect evident effort and passion but are inconsistent in the depth, accuracy, understanding, or insight offered in responses.